- <div style="background-image:url(/live/image/gid/57/width/1600/height/300/crop/1/28075_imgp8377.rev.1443714354.jpg)"/>

 When studying abroad in France, I was able to uncover my passion for the French language and European culture.
-Due to this, I have worked in France multiple times and will be seeking my master’s degree in Europe.
+Due to this, I have worked in France multiple times and am seeking my master’s degree in Europe.
 After my Masters, my hope is to work in Europe for an international organization.

 The Department of Modern Languages and Literatures, especially Professor Hahn, and Off-Campus Programs pushed me to always to do better and excel in anything I pursued.
 This departments and office strongly encouraged me to study abroad and reach for opportunities that seemed unattainable.
 Once abroad, I was forced to step outside of my comfort zone which ultimately allowed me to gain more confidence in myself and my abilities.
 When I graduated, I was not the same transfer student from two years prior.
 I knew what I was capable of, and I was no longer afraid of taking on challenges.
 Had it not been for the MLL department and Off Campus Programs, I would not be applying myself to opportunities and challenges in the workforce today.

 From 2016 to 2017, I had the opportunity to volunteer for a non-profit organization in Chincha, Peru.
 There, I taught extracurricular activities, helped the children of the town with their studies, and assisted the director with any translation or administrative work needed.
 This experience was one of the most rewarding opportunities I’ve had since graduation, and my studies completed at Lake Forest College helped me to fully taken advantage of it.